Garden costs in Kingston, Surbiton, Esher and Coombe

 Smaller gardens and front gardens (£10,000–£20,000)

-This level of budget often applies to front gardens or compact rear gardens, which are common in Surbiton and Kingston.
+This level of budget often applies to front gardens or compact rear gardens, which are common in Surbiton and central Kingston.

 It usually covers: